IReport: Shows

 CNN International aired "iReport for CNN".
 It was a weekly half-hour TV program showcasing iReport contributions.
 It was hosted by Errol Barnett.
 News to Me featured viewer-submitted content, along with other videos supplied by Blip.tv, Jumpcut.com, and Revver.com.

 Criticism

 iReport and other phenomenon billed as 'citizen journalism' by corporate news networks often offer no pay to contributors, including photo and video contributions.
 While users are granted copyright to their contributions, they are often forced to relinquish control of who uses their work and where their images and video are shown worldwide.

 CNN has also been criticized by insufficiently distinguishing iReport stories from its own output.
 There were several cases where hoax stories placed on that service were given credence by their apparent connection to CNN, for example a story about an impending asteroid impact, and several stories regarding Apple Computer that significantly influenced its stock price.

-An iReport entry from 2009 which was never vetted by CNN ended up being part of the infamous Steele dossier years later.
+According to Fox News, an iReport entry from 2009 unvetted by CNN was incorporated into the Steele dossier years later.